 When someone says “wool socks”, they’re typically referring to socks made with sheep’s wool, but there are other types of threads — such as alpaca wool and yak wool — that provide the same versatile benefits.

 Alpaca wool, for example, is even softer than regular sheep’s wool, making it ideal for next-to-skin wear while retaining its slip-resistance properties.
-Other fibres have high resistance to slipping silk and linen.
+Other fibers have high resistance to slipping silk and linen.